hirwajeaneric/tinystepsadaybackend/QUIZ_SAVE_PROGRESS_FIXES.md

 - Updated `saveStepProgress()` function to properly handle quiz creation vs. updates
 - Added proper error handling for cases where quiz ID doesn't exist
 - Ensured each step calls the appropriate backend method
+- **Simplified**: Each step now only saves its own data, making the system more decoupled

 ### 2. Dimension Assignment to Questions
 **Problem**: Questions were only getting `dimensionId` but not the full `dimension` object with name and other properties.